rentaflop/rentaflop-site/_posts/hosting.md

 If you answered "no" to running the traditional crypto miner, no additional information is needed.
 If "yes", please also provide the following, ensuring it's compatible with t-rex miner as well as the wallet address (--user) you've configured:

 1. 4\.
 Configuration parameters you'd like to pass to t-rex miner.
-You may specify any of the t-rex configuration options found [here](https://github.com/trexminer/T-Rex) (and if you're unsure, then we can get you started with some good defaults).
+You may specify any [t-rex configuration options](https://github.com/trexminer/T-Rex) (and if you're unsure, then we can get you started with some good defaults).
 Notably, you may select a separate currency/wallet to use for t-rex than the one you specified above for the rentaflop task miner payouts.
 To do so, set the --user parameter.
 Here's an example that sets the --user parameter to use an ETC wallet (for t-rex traditional crypto mining) and configures an optional rig name and network timout limit: